-Named after the patron saint of beer, Augie’s Mussel House on the Patio will open on King Street in Old Town in the spring of 2019, following a 2018 pop-up beer garden and dramatic renovation to the restaurant.
+Named after the patron saint of beer, Augie’s Mussel House on the Patio will open on King Street in Old Town in 2019, following a 2018 pop-up beer garden and dramatic renovation to the restaurant.
 With an expansive outdoor patio, Augie’s will feature some of the best beers from around the world and a creative Belgian menu from Chef Eric Reid.

-Taco lovers will soon find four new Alexandria restaurants serving up creative and authentic takes on their favorite dish.
+Taco lovers will soon find five new Alexandria restaurants serving up creative and authentic takes on their favorite dish.
 Open in January, Urbano 116 is the first endeavor in the U.S. for critically acclaimed chef Alam Méndez Florián, who brings his talents from Mexico City to King Street.
 Urbano 116 features moles, ceviche, cocktails, and a taco menu with fresh takes on fish, carnitas, lengua, vegetarian tacos and more.

-Avanti Holdings Group, which recently opened The People’s Drug in Old Town, has two new group concepts in the Parker Grey area of Old Town.
+Avanti Holdings Group, which recently opened The Peoples Drug in Old Town, has two new group concepts in the Parker Grey area of Old Town.
 Pendleton Carryout Co. is an incubator for emerging culinary concepts and a test market for established brands.
 Currently with concepts from three different chefs, you can enjoy Beijing pork and ginger chicken dumplings, burrata pizza, decadent Killa Cakes, and more.
 Nearby, Madison Collective is an eclectic collection of businesses located just one block from hotspots like Mason Social, Lost Dog and Sugar Shack Donuts and Captain Gregory’s.
-Madison Collective includes Chop Shop Taco, opening in the winter of 2019, and the now-open Grateful Kitchen Co., Marlowe Ink tattoo studio, and Zweet Sport Total Fitness.
+Madison Collective includes Chop Shop Taco, opening in the spring of 2019, and the now-open Grateful Kitchen Co., Marlowe Ink tattoo studio, and Zweet Sport Total Fitness.